Xpiri/Xpiri-Data-Science-Portfolio/Ambiguous_text_classification/readme.md

 - Step 2: How to generate the clarifying questions?
 Once the system has decided that it should ask a clarifying question, the system should pick the best one for the topic of interest.

 The notebook *clariq_RQ1.ipynb* aims at tackling the first step by fine-tuning a RoBERTa transformer on the clariQ test set.
+This script only needs some finishing touches (slightly improving the model's performance).

 The notebook for step 2 is still a work-in-progress that I hope to be able to release soon!